Teaching materials for Sustained Attention program

 - Basic contingencies (understand the relationship between work and reward)

-- Basic compliance and Beginnings of Learning how to Learn Behaviors (such as able to sit still, listen to teacher’s instructions and tolerate negative feedback or restart of a task)
+- Basic compliance and Learning how to Learn Skills (such as able to sit still, listen to teacher’s instructions and tolerate negative feedback or restart of a task)

 - Basic matching skills